 The first time I tasted ube, I thought I was ordering taro bubble tea.
 And I’m happy to say it was a delicious mistake.
 The second time unfortunately, was when I tried ube jam pastry from a Filipino store, and hated it.
 It tasted artificial, like a concoction of a lot of chemicals.
 But then the third time I tried ube jam, my faith was again restored.
 And it quickly became a favorite for me!

-So, I decided that I needed to learn how to make it myself, because I had no access to ube jam when I used to live in Missouri.
+So, I decided that I needed to learn how to make it myself, because I had no access to ube jam when I used to live in the US.
 Since fresh ube was impossible to find, I went with the next best thing – frozen purple ube.
 I LOVED IT!

 The first batch of ube jam I made was delicious!
-But since then, I have fine-tuned my recipe to what I think is my absolute best version of ube halaya!
+And since then, I have fine-tuned my ube jam recipe to my absolute favorite version of ube halaya!

 What if I can’t find ube?

-So I made ube halaya with the purple sweet potatoes, and the results were truly incredible (and dare I say, I liked that even better).
+So I made ube halaya with purple sweet potatoes, and the results were truly incredible (and dare I say, I liked that version even better).

 So if you can find Okinawan sweet potatoes, then you can easily substitute those for ube instead.

-Ube halaya is a popular dessert in the Philippines.
+Ube halaya (pronounced ooh-bay ha-la-yah) is a very popular dessert in the Philippines.
 It’s also called purple yam jam or ube jam or halayang ube.
-Ube is cooked, mashed and then cooked again with dairy and sugar to make a delicious, creamy and sweet pudding-like dessert.
+Ube is cooked, mashed, and then cooked again with dairy and sugar to make a delicious, creamy, and sweet pudding-like dessert.

-It’s typically served as is, molded into dishes known as llanera molds.
+Ube jam typically served as is, molded into dishes known as llanera molds.
 But you can let the jam set in any greased dish as well.
-Tart molds, small bundt pans or even ramekins are perfect for small portions, while large pie dishes, loaf pans, or pyrex dishes are great for serving a crowd.
-Once the halaya is set, they are unmolded, sliced and served.
+Tart molds, small bundt pans, or even ramekins are perfect for small portions.
+While large pie dishes, loaf pans, or pyrex dishes are great for serving a crowd.
+Once the halaya is set, they are unmolded, sliced, and served.

 How else can I use ube halaya?

 And it’s also perfect for ube halaya milk tea!
-Ube jam can also be used to make variations of ube ice creams (ube flavored or ube swirled), cheesecake and even other ube recipes that require ube jam, like ube cake.
+Ube jam can also be used to make variations of ube ice creams (ube flavored ice cream or ube swirled ice cream), cheesecake, and even other ube recipes that require ube jam such as ube cake.

 Making ube jam